Pmacdon15/PatGPT/README.md

 - FeaturesCurrently text and image generation are working as expected.
 - Currently you are able to share the link for the image generated.
 - Login screen works at the most basic level
+- Ability to share generated text
 - Navagation and hamburger menu working as expected
 - SQL Lite database functionality
+- - Ability to change profile picture and other settings and have it reflected in the app specifically the navigation menu
 ## Coming Soon
 - Ability to share photo instead of link and also ability to save
-- Ability to share generated text(maybe as a file of some kind)
-- Added prompt above response
-- Added history of responses(potentially while navagating as well
+- Add history of responses
-- Ability to change profile picture and other settings and have it reflected in the app specifically the navigation menu
+- Add Registration page

 # Setup

 1. Make an account and load a balance on the account @ https://platform.openai.com/docs/overview